picoCTF/ctf-primer/README.md

 # pico Primer for Competitors

+## Overview

+This is a succint textbook on solving cybersecurity challenges presented by traditional "Jeopardy-style" Capture-The-Flag (CTF) competitions.

+In the security CTF world, picoCTF is often cited as an excellent CTF for beginners.
+More than most of CTF's we tailor our problems to build on each other and ramp competitors up to more advanced security topics.
+This has all been done through our annual CTF, but with this Primer, we slowly branch into education outside of the CTF format.

 For years, we dreamed at picoCTF of providing more formal instruction about the myriad of challenges that we present in our CTF's.
 There will always be challenges that are beyond the scope of any textbook, but in 2020, there are